1. FinTech as a Financial Liberator (with Greg Buchak and Shang-Jin Wei) R&R at the Review of Financial Studies

 Presentations: NBER Conference on the Chinese Economy at CUHK-Shenzhen, China Banking and Corporate Finance Conference (CBCF), CFRN Annual Conference, Tsinghua SEM, SUSTech, Asian Meeting of the Econometric Society (AMES) in Beijing, UIBE School of Banking and Finance, China Center for Economic Research (CCER) Summer Institute

-2. Empowering through Courts: Judicial Centralization and Municipal Financing in China (with Wenwei Peng and Yang Su)
+2. Political Influences and Court Information Production: Evidence from the Municipal Debt Market (with Wenwei Peng and Yang Su)

 3. The Green Costs of Debt Overhang: Evidence from Local Government Debt Restructuring (with Xiaokang Hu, Yuchao Peng, and Yingguang Zhang)